YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 The :code:`Key.__reversed__()` magic method allows for easy iteration over the subscripts at the subscript level of the given :code:`Key` object, beginning from the last subscript.
 Accordingly, this method is useful for breadth-first searches, in reverse order.
 For example,

+In the event of an error in an underlying :ref:`ydb-subscript-previous-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 .. code-block:: python

     vegetables = yottadb.Key("^inventory")["vegetables"]